dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 ### Using `curl` to trigger an export

-This is an example in how you can use `curl` to tigger an export.
+This is an example of how you can use `curl` to trigger an export.

   1. Create GraphQL file for the desired mutation:
      ```bash